greenelab/iscb-diversity-manuscript/manuscript.md

 Biases in authorship practices may also result in our underestimation of the composition of minoritized scientists within the field.
 We estimate the composition of the field using corresponding author status, but in neuroscience [@doi:10.1101/275362] and other disciplines [@doi:10.1371/journal.pbio.2004956] women are underrepresented among such authors.
 Such an effect would cause us to underestimate the number of women in the field.
-Though this effect has been studied with respect to gender, we are not aware of similar work examining race, ethnicity, or nationality.
+Though this effect has been studied with respect to gender, we are not aware of similar work examining race, ethnicity, or name origins.

+Focusing on an international society and meetings, we measured honor and authorship rates worldwide.
+In this setting, we observe disparities by name origin groups.
+Future studies are needed to unravel the basis of the disparities.
+It is possible that invitation and honor patterns are driven by not only biases but also geographic or other factors.
+Cross-referencing name origin group predictions with author affiliations could disentangle the relationship between geographic regions, name origins and invitation probabilities.

 An important questions to ask when measuring representation is what the right level of representation is.
 We suggest that considering equity may be more appropriate than strictly diversity.